Yogachara: Five Categories of Beings

 The fifth class of beings, the icchantika, were described in various Mahayana sutras as being incapable of achieving enlightenment, unless in some cases through the aid of a Buddha or Bodhisattva.
 Nevertheless, the notion was highly criticized by later Mahayanists who supported the universalist doctrine of ekayana.
 This tension is important in East Asian Buddhist history and later East Asian Yogācārins attempted to resolve the dispute by softening their stance on the five categories.

+Modern disagreement on the meaning of vijñapti-mātra

+There is a lively debate over how exactly Yogācāra, and specifically the concept of vijñapti-mātra, should be understood in the context of Western philosophy.
+In earlier Western scholarship, and among some contemporaries, Yogācāra is understood as a form of idealism, such as Berkeley's subjective idealism that denies the existence of an external, objective world and asserts that reality consists solely of minds and their ideas.
+However, there is also a camp of authors who assert that Yogācāra is best understood as a form of soteriological phenomenology.
+Under this interpretation, Yogācāra is not making claims about what "ultimately exists", but is an epistemic and therapeutic project aimed at understanding how experience is cognitively constructed, interpreted, and reified (i.e. how the mind mistakenly treats these experiences as independent realities, thus causing suffering).